heitoranjos15/madden_draft_board/madden_draft/tasks.md

   - [x] Table players
   - [] Order by (rank, age, expected drafted)
   - [] Vertical board
+## Error message
+  Will be great to log message error on bottom bar instead of just throwing and ending the file
+- [] Bot bar accepts error message
+- [] Bot bar accepts log message (?)
+- [] message when binding has error
+- [] message when action save has error

 ## Done
 - [x] Player boundary